peaudecastor/boost-security-scanner-buildkite-plugin/README.md

 Indicates that the scanner should exit with a non-zero exit status when it encounters an error or a policy violation.

+### `scanner_image` (Optional, string)

+Overrides the docker image url to load when performing scans

 ### `scanner_version` (Optional, string)

-Overrides the docker image to load when performing scans
+Overrides the docker image tag to load when performing scans

 ### `org_name` (Optional, string)